Ruubarb/CS50_Notes/Week 5 - Data Structures/inDepthNotes.md

 ## Stacks
 Data is organized in a **LIFO**, Last In First Out, manner.
 Think of it like a physical stack, if the bottom is removed the rest of the stack collapses, so the top needs to be removed first.

-Push() adds an element to the top of the stack and Pop() removes an element from the top.
+**Push()** adds an element to the top of the stack and **Pop()** removes an element from the top.

 **Array based**

 * Push needs to accept the pointer to the stack to actually change the stack and it's value.
-The index must also update
+The index must also update by 1.
 * Pop works similar, except the index decrements in value.
 The value is returned instead of actually being deleted.
-However, it's index can be overwritten with a new value
+However, it's index can be overwritten with a new value.

 **Linked List based**

-* Push needs a new node created and pointers setup
+* Push needs a new node created and new pointers set up
 * Pop goes to the second element, makes it to the head node, and has a second pointer keep track of the new head

 Stacks are used to grab the most recently added element.

 ## Queues
-Similar concept to Stacks, except they're FIFO, First In Last Out, like a queue of people in a physical setting.
+Similar concept to Stacks, except they're **FIFO**, First In First Out, like a queue of people.

-Enqueue adds an element to the end of the queue, and Dequeue removes an element from the beginning of the queue.
+**Enqueue** adds an element to the end of the queue, and **Dequeue** removes an element from the beginning of the queue.

 **Array based**

 * Enqueue needs to accept a pointer and a value to the queue.
-The value is added to the queue's end, and the queue size increases by 1
+The value is added to the queue's end, and the queue size increases by 1.
 * Dequeue accepts a pointer, and changes the location of the front element by 1.
-The size is decreased by 1 and the deleted value is returned
+The size is decreased by 1 and the deleted value is returned.

 **Linked List based**